davidayalas/personal_site/README.md

                 $ kill $(ps aux | grep '[h]ugo' | awk '{print $2}')
                 $ rm -R public

-3. I made this in development stage, when I write templates for critical css and then, push to git with all the necessary.
+3. I make this in development stage, when I write templates for critical css and then, push to git with all the necessary.

 Sample script [here](buildcss.sh)